-Similarly, Spanish Revival and properties utilizing its aesthetic are coming back into vogue, and are found in abundance in the Wrigley neighborhood (so named for the chewing gum empire of Wrigley’s) and in California Heights, which is the largest historical district in Long Beach.
-Established in 1905 and 1921 respectively, houses in these neighborhoods are not only accessible for would-be home buyers, but offer the plentiful amenities of a Southern California neighborhood such as easy access to the beach, diverse food and culture, and a new city exploration adventure never more than a road away.
+Spanish Revival and properties utilizing its aesthetic are coming back into vogue.
+They can be found in abundance in the Wrigley neighborhood and in California Heights, the largest historical district in Long Beach.
+Established in 1905 and 1921 respectively, houses in these neighborhoods are not only accessible for would-be home buyers, but also offer the plentiful amenities of Southern California neighborhoods.
+For example, easy access to the beach, diverse food and culture, and countless exploration adventures.

 Historical properties offer the chance to own a piece of Americana.
-The thoughts behind their construction were as individual as the families that built them, and that extra love hidden in these homes makes them unlike any new construction.
+The thoughts behind their construction were as individual as the families that built them.
+Furthermore, the extra love hidden in these homes sets them apart from any new construction.

 A few things to look for (or work on):

-- Original Fixtures: the fixtures such as the lighting, built-in furniture, and decorative details represent a lot of the aesthetic that makes a house typical of its era.
+Fixtures like the lighting, built-in furniture, and decorative details represent a lot of the aesthetic that makes a house typical of its era.
 Sconces, mantles, crown molding, and window details shape a lot of the appearance of the home.
-These things being missing isn’t a dealbreaker: restoration is easier than ever with online amenities and affordable replicas no more than a Google search away.
-Websites like Long Beach Historical offer resources and vendors to help you bring the house back to a turn-of-the-century 10.
+However, don’t let missing fixtures be a dealbreaker.
+Restoration is easier than ever with online amenities and affordable replicas no more than a Google search away.
+In addition, websites like Long Beach Historical offer resources and vendors to help you bring the house back to a turn-of-the-century 10.

-- A Strong Entryway: The appearance of historical property is more than half of the appeal.
-Curb-appeal has always been huge int he housing market, and features like front porches, walkways, and garden plant choices can shape the impression a buyer might have of the house and its sense of history (rather than its age), or simply increase your own enjoyment of the property.
+The appearance of a historical property is more than half of the appeal.
+Curb appeal has always been huge in the housing market, and features like front porches, walkways, and garden plant choices can shape first impressions.
+Furthermore, it can contribute to its sense of history (rather than its age), or simply increase your own enjoyment of the property.
 The California Garden & Landscape History Society is a good jumping point into California’s gardening history for ideas.

-- An Open Mind: Historical homes are inherently different from new construction in that they follow the values of a different time period in terms of what was important in the home and to the family that built it.
-They also can have quirky features.
-A tiny sun room can be a reading nook waiting to happen, or a built in window bench becomes your new favorite breakfast spot.
+Historic homes are inherently different from new construction.
+They follow the values of a different time period including what was important in the home and what was important to the family that built it.
+Additionally, they can have quirky features.
+With an open mind, a tiny sunroom can be a reading nook waiting to happen.
+Or, a built-in window bench could be your new favorite breakfast spot.
 These kinds of individual features are what make historical properties a joy to pursue.